there4/slim-unit-testing-example/README.md

 introduced it into this sample application.
 I hope it will help others on their path to using this great framework.

+This application demonstrates complete end-to-end unit testing of a SlimPHP application and it's routes.
+With this approach, you'll be able to completely unit test your application without the need of Curl, webservers, or anything other than PHPUnit installed on your system.
+This makes it easy to test your entire app in an automated way with [TravisCI][tci].
+Check out the [.travis.yml][yml] file in this project for an example of this.

 ## Example

 ```php